pwalz/csshx/README.txt

 The software has been tested on Mac OS X 10.5, 10.6 and 10.7 with the default Perl installation - no additional Perl modules are required.

+This version includes additional changes that might affect those older versions and that hasn't been so throroughtly tested, but that were needed for macOS 10.12 and had been tested in a couple of machines running 10.12.6

 DOCUMENTATION: